SamLehner/Pyhton_Projects/README.md

 These are basic projects written in python.
-They use various modules suck as tkinter or sqlite3.
+They use various modules such as tkinter or sqlite3.

 <h3>Projects:</h3>
 <div>